-Now’s The Time To Do A W-4 Withholding Checkup
+Now’s The Time Revisit Your Form W-4

 Tax Day is over, but taxes should be considered year-round.
+On the top of your to-do list should be doing a Form W-4 checkup.

 Why?
 You want to make sure enough tax is withheld so you can avoid an unexpected tax bill next tax season.
+And with the recent W-4 form changes, you definitely want to re-look at it to make sure you’re withholding the right amount of tax each pay period.

-Last year, changes to IRS withholding tables resulted in smaller refunds, or larger balances due for many taxpayers this tax season.
 If you’re looking for a different outcome next tax season, you don’t want to get too far into the year without taking another look at your withholding!
 It can make a big difference with your tax return.

 More about Form W-4